Democrats are having a banner recruiting year — and it could cost them

 Hillary Clinton won seven congressional districts currently held by Republicans, and Democrats are targeting another three on top of that, meaning California alone could supply close to half of the 24 seats necessary to flip the House.

-There is a golden opportunity in the Golden State, but Democrats live in fear of getting "Aguilared" — a reference to the now-congressman who missed out on the ballot in 2012 because two Republicans finished ahead of him in the "jungle primary."
+There is a golden opportunity in the Golden State, but Democrats live in fear of getting "Aguilared" — a reference to Rep. Pete Aguilar, D-Calif., who missed out on the ballot in 2012 because two Republicans finished ahead of him in the "jungle primary."

 In general, the liberal state's system favors Democrats.
 This year, for instance, Republicans are likely to be locked out of elections for both governor and Senate, which could depress GOP turnout statewide.